OmenApps/django-templated-email-md/docs/usage.md

 While we recommend you stick with the provided base template, you can create a custom base HTML template to wrap your Markdown content.
 This allows you to define the overall structure and style of your emails.

+There are two ways to achieve this:

+1. **Template Overrides**: Within the `templates/` directory in your project's base directory, create a `templated_email/` directory.
+Then add a `markdown_base.html` file to serve as the base template.
+This will override the default base template from the package.
+2. **Custom Base Template**: Place your custom base HTML template elsewhere and update the `TEMPLATED_EMAIL_BASE_HTML_TEMPLATE` setting to point to it.

 #### Example: `templated_email/markdown_base.html`

 ```html